uynitsuj/uynitsuj.github.io/_posts/2022-07-03-quadruped-documentation.md

 Just rebooted and did not achieve a undervoltage warning.
 Leads me to believe that the issue does lie in some transient behavior upon boot-up.
 Power supply circuit will be replaced anyway because the replacement seems more robust in all aspects.

-It appears the PS4 controller does not automatically reconnect if I power cycle the RPi, like my laptop usually would.
-It would be annoying to have to access the RPi and SSH to connect the device every time I wanted to control it.
-The goal is to be able to power on the Quadruped and control it with the PS4 joystick.
+It appears the PS4 controller does not automatically reconnect if I power cycle the RPi, like it usually would on my laptop.
+It would be annoying to have to access the RPi and SSH to connect the joystick every time I wanted to control the Quadruped.
+The goal is to be able to power-on and control it with the joystick pretty much immediately.
 Adding another step on the roadmap to find out if I can change this boot-up behavior.

 Turns out I can rectify this by simply running a **trust \[MAC Address\]** command in the bluetooth control mode…